-a. appreciate differences and willingly learn from others;

-b. build relationships based on mutual respect;

-c. uphold the law, institutions of government and democratic principles;

-d. communicate intentions clearly and invite teamwork and collaboration; and e. provide apolitical and non-partisan advice.
+- a. appreciate differences and welcome learning from others; - b. build relationships based on mutual respect; - c. uphold the law, institutions of government and democratic principles; - d. communicate intentions clearly and invite teamwork and collaboration; and - e. provide apolitical and non-partisan advice. - iii) Service - a. provide services fairly with a focus on member benefits; - b. be flexible, innovative and reliable in service delivery;

-iii) Service

-a. provide services fairly with a focus on member benefits;

-b. be flexible, innovative and provide quality in service delivery;c. engage with the not-for-profit and business sectors (where appropriate) to develop and implement service solutions; and d. focus on quality while maximizing service delivery.
+c. engage with the not-for-profit and business sectors (where appropriate) to develop and implement service solutions; and

-iv) Accountability

-a. recruit and promote on merit;

-b. take responsibility for decisions and actions and be prepared to provide transparent reporting of decisions and actions to enable public scrutiny;

-c. promote a positive work environment and culture;

-d. adhere to and promote a healthy and safe workplace; and

-e. be fiscally responsible and focus on efficient, effective and prudent use of resources.
+- d. focus on quality while maximizing service delivery. - iv) Accountability - a. recruit and promote employees on merit; - b. take responsibility for decisions and actions - c. provide transparency to enable public scrutiny; - d. observe standards of safety - e. promote a positive work environment and culture; - f. adhere to and promote a healthy and safe workplace; and - g. be fiscally responsible and focus on efficient, effective and prudent use of resources.